Vadim Pirogan

 Vadim Pirogan (28 June 1921 - 16 January 2007) was a Bessarabian activist and author.
 He was the head of the Communist Regime Victims Association and a member of the Moldovan Writers' Union.

 Biography

 Vadim Pirogan was born on 28 June 1921 in Bălţi.
-His father Ştefan Pirogan was mayor of Bălţi (1923–1934).
-He attended high school in Bălţi, where Eugen Coşeriu, Sergiu Grossu, Valeriu Gafencu, Ovidiu Creangă, Valentin Mândâcanu were his classmates Vadim Pirogan was arrested on 25 June 1941 and for five years, he was imprisoned at Tayshet forced labour camp.
+His father Ştefan Pirogan was mayor of Bălţi in 1923–1934.
+He attended high school there, having Eugen Coşeriu, Sergiu Grossu, Valeriu Gafencu, Ovidiu Creangă, and Valentin Mândâcanu as his classmates Vadim Pirogan was arrested by the Soviet authorities on 25 June 1941 and for five years, he was imprisoned in Siberia in the Tayshet forced labour camp.

-Vadim Pirogan married to Veronica in 1952.
+Vadim Pirogan married Veronica in 1952.
 He graduated from Lviv Polytechnic.
-He used to live in Lviv, but in 1989 he moved in Chişinău.
-Vadim Pirogan founded the Muzeul Memoriei Neamului in 2002.
+He lived in Lviv until 1989, when he moved to Chişinău.
+In 2002 he founded there the Muzeul Memoriei Neamului, 'The Museum of National Remembrance'.
 He was the president of the Communist Regime Victims Association (Asociaţia Victimelor Regimului Communist si a Veteranilor de Razboi ai Armatei Romane din Republica Moldova) beginning in 1999.